-(3) Use any of the horizontal markings at the front of the Skycut to align the mat so that it's straight.
+(6) Use any of the horizontal markings at the front of the Skycut (such as the ruler) to align the mat so that it's straight.
 Lift the pinch lever to drop the pinch wheels onto the cutting mat.
 Most of the mat and the paper should now be behind the cutter, not in the front:

-(4) Select either Landscape or Portrait, on the Document Panel, depending on your personal preference (as described at the beginning of Section 1.13.1):
+(7) Select either Landscape or Portrait, on the Document Panel, depending on your personal preference (as described at the beginning of Section 1.13.1):